pmp-library/pmp-library/docs/mainpage.md

 ## License

-The pmp-library is provided under a flexible 3-clause BSD [license](https://github.com/pmp-library/pmp-library/blob/master/LICENSE.txt), thereby allowing for both open-source and commercial usage.
+The pmp-library is provided under a simple and flexible MIT [license](https://github.com/pmp-library/pmp-library/blob/master/LICENSE.txt), thereby allowing for both open-source and commercial usage.